yousong/brtest/README.md

 Facts about tests in this project

 - They happen between at most 2 physical hosts.
+- Net namespaces are used in `t-netns-xxx.sh` tests.
-- Configuring the two hosts before running any tests is a necessary step for consistent result between different runs.
-Commands in `sysconfig.sh` can serve as a reference
+- Configuring the two hosts before running any tests is a necessary step for consistent result between different runs
+	- Commands in `sysconfig.sh` can serve as a reference
-- Netperf 2.6.0 is used for the most of the time
+- Netperf 2.6.0 is used for most of the time
 - Iperf2 is only used in TCP bulk transfer test for comparison with netperf

 Preparation steps for `env.sh`

-1. Set shell variable `host07`, `host08` in `env.sh`.
+1. Set shell variables `host07`, `host08` in `env.sh`.
 They are the 2 hosts involved in tests
 2. Check if the following variables can get a correct value

 		ip07, ip08